Film Fest Gent: 2021

-The 48th edition of Film Fest Gent takes place from 12 to 23 October and explores the Greek film world, which has been revived internationally since the "Greek Weird Wave".
-The festival poster depicts Efthymis Filippou, the Greek screenwriter who regularly collaborates with Yorgos Lanthimos (Dogtooth, The Lobster).
-Looking back at a tumultuous past, the 'Classics' are entirely devoted to the oeuvre of Theo Angelopoulos.
-For the first time ever, his complete oeuvre can be seen in Belgium.
-The festival opens with the explosive Belgian thriller La Civil by Teodora Ana Mihai.
-Wes Anderson's The French Dispatch closes the programme.
-With the programme tag 'Why We Fight', the festival draws attention to positive aggression while supporting non-profit organisation Touché.
-Gaspar Noé's emotionally overwhelming film Vortex wins the Grand Prix.
+The 48th edition of Film Fest Gent explores the Greek film world, which has been revived internationally since the “Greek Weird Wave”.
+Looking back at a tumultuous past, the ‘Classics’ are entirely devoted to the oeuvre of Theo Angelopoulos.
+The festival opens with the Belgian thriller La Civil by Teodora Ana Mihai.
+Wes Anderson’s The French Dispatch closes the programme.
+As a theme, the festival highlights positive aggression with the programme tag 'Why We Fight', while supporting non-profit organisation Touché.
+Gaspar Noé’s emotionally overwhelming film Vortex wins the Grand Prix.
 Film Fest Gent honours two directors with a Joseph Plateau Honorary Award: Andrea Arnold and Harry Kümel.
-Notable guests at FFG2021 include Pablo Larraín, Leos Carax, Ari Folman, Miguel Gomes, Radu Jude, Renates Reinsve, Ludivine Sagnier and Avi Mograbi.
-Exceptionally, the Courtisane Festival runs parallel to the final days of Film Fest Gent, leading to a very diverse programme.
-The World Soundtrack Awards welcome Max Richter as guest of honour and celebrates Greek composer Eleni Karaindrou.
-The top prize at the WSA goes to Daniel Pemberton.
+Notable guests at FFG2021 include Pablo Larraín, Leos Carax, Ari Folman, Miguel Gomes, Radu Jude and Avi Mograbi.

+The World Soundtrack Awards welcomes Max Richter as guest of honour.
+Nainita Desai wins the award for Discovery of the Year.
+Greek composer Eleni Karaindrou receives the Lifetime Achievement Award.
+The main prize at WSA (Film Composer of the Year) goes to Daniel Pemberton.